Government Relations Director

 - Coordinates government relations strategy with other relevant stakeholders, including College and Foundation Board members, state and national associations, student organizations, employee unions, and government relations staff from other agencies and industry.
 Engages constituents inside and outside the college in support of the college’s government relations agenda.

 - Develops a wide range of materials in support of the College’s government relations agenda, such as talking points, legislative summaries, factsheets, testimony, reports, and letters.
+Works with PCC Marketing and Communications teams to develop relevant public relations materials and social media.

 - Plans and implements events and other activities to support the College’s government relations goals, such as town halls, news conferences, campus visits, and meetings.
+Executes lobbying events in accordance with campaign plans.

 - Provides technical assistance to College faculty and staff on government relations issues.